allanstar-byte/Tulia/README.md

 I'm Tulia and I will connect you with the best house dealers in town.

-My dedication is to help lovers of abiance and breathtaking environmentsin the world.
+My dedication is to help lovers of ambiance and breathtaking environmentsin the world.
 Wait!
 And bring us together.

 My developer gave me a female swahili name and I love it - Tulia, which means calm down